Open Journal Systems (OJS): Hacking Epidemic and SolutionsDavid Green

 The OJS File Upload Validation Plugin enables the Administrator or Journal Manager to choose the file types that can be uploaded during the submission process.
 This plugin prevents the upload of malware, such as PHTML shellcode files, which are used by hackers to gain access to an OJS web server.

 The OJS Registration Notification Plugin sends an email notification to a predetermined address whenever a user registers for a journal.
-This email contains the name of the registrant, journal, and user role, allowing the Administrator or Journal Manager to verify the new user or terminate the fake author’s registration long before they can do any damage.
+This email contains the name of the registrant, journal, and user role, allowing the Administrator or Journal Manager/Contact to verify the new user or terminate the fake author’s registration long before they can do any damage.

 Please visit our new product page for more information.